 Both methods have been used effectively in kennels and livestock facilities, even under decks to keep flies away from humans.
 You can also spray the area with premise sprays, which provide a quick knockdown of flies and other insects in the broad area where animals live.

-Lastly, here are some general tips to help prevent flies on dogs’ ears, stomach, and more:
+Lastly, here are some general tips to help prevent flies from biting dogs’ ears, stomach, and more:

 - Bring them inside during hours of peak activity for flies.

 - Bathe them regularly to maintain a clean coat and skin.

 - Clean up after your dog in your yard.

 - Keep trash and recycling cans closed tightly.